Primary

 Cradle the dumbbell under the top weight plate with your fingers and thumbs supporting it from below.
 Keep your elbows tight at your sides throughout.
 The grip demands lighter weight than standard curls, so focus on squeezing hard at the top.

-Want Waiter Curl in your program?
+See where Waiter Curl fits in your weekly plan

 Hold one dumbbell vertically with both hands under the top plate.